 Texas Sheet Cake Cookies are a special chocolate dessert perfect for any and all special occasions!
 Whether you’re making them to share at a potluck BBQ, bringing them along to this years holiday party, or baking a batch for holiday giving, this is a gorgeous cookie you cannot go wrong with!

-You’ll also love our chocolatey-peanut butter Hershey Thumbprint Cookies!
-Bookmark them for your next baking extravaganza.
+You’ll also love our chocolatey-peanut butter Hershey Thumbprint Cookies, and if you love cake-y cookies, these soft and chewy Sour Cream Cookies belong on your list too!
+Bookmark them all for your next baking extravaganza!

 HOW TO MAKE TEXAS SHEET CAKE COOKIES